Find out the top reasons why volunteers quit and learn how to keep your team satisfied.

 How to Keep Volunteers

 Even though volunteers often check out for good reasons, there’s good news.
-You can ensure long-term, satisfied volunteers in your ministry.
+You can ensure long-term, satisfied teachers in your ministry.

 1. Know what your volunteers want

 Develop an interview process.
 Ask volunteers: What expertise do you bring to the program?
 What do you need out of this experience?
 What are your goals in working with children?
-“Help volunteers understand that they need the experience,” says Thero.
+“Help team members understand that they need the experience,” says Thero.

 2. Understand current trends